aliciawarddev/CSS-Drawings/backlog.md

     - Change the code and structure so that items are truly center, and don't rely on px placement.
     - fix the positioning of the entire skull: be fixed, not be moved up by adding more elements
 - Cute Fruits
+    - Adjust the shadow: some shadow on the bottom, light source top right corner
-    - add eyes
+    - add shine on the right side
+    - finalize smile shape
-    - add mouths
+    - add mouths to each fruit
+    - add other details: lines inside the leaves, seeds, texture etc

 ## Drawings to Build